 In some cases, problems affecting the reproductive organs may cause an infertility diagnosis.
 However, many people are unaware of how lifestyle factors and health conditions can impact fertility, too.
 In one survey of men in Canada, while 88% considered themselves knowledgeable about fertility, respondents could identify only half of the modifiable risk factors that impact male fertility.
 For example, respondents were less likely to be familiar with how obesity, diabetes, high cholesterol, and alcohol consumption can impact fertility.

-I also continue to see individuals come into my fertility clinic who have significantly low sperm counts largely because of their use of testosterone.
-Some use testosterone intending to increase their libido, build muscle volume, or increase energy levels.
+Some individuals have significantly low sperm counts largely because of their use of testosterone replacement therapy (TRT).
+Some use TRT intending to increase their libido, build muscle volume, or increase energy levels.
 However, when they take testosterone supplements, it tricks their body into thinking they already make enough on their own.
 In response, the signals from the pituitary gland in the brain required for ongoing sperm and testosterone production go down, and the body creates less sperm.

 If someone isn’t aware that a certain lifestyle choice or healthcare issue could be a risk factor, they can’t take action to change it.
 Make sure your fertility benefits include resources — educational content and easy access to fertility experts — to help employees understand lifestyle and healthcare issues that could impact their fertility, and what they can do to address them.